corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/ha-utilities.md

 This will happen if the `--bridge-hsm-name` and `--bridge-hsm-config-file` options are specified.
 Otherwise the file-based keystore is used.
 Regardless where the private keys are stored the public certificates are stored in the file based keystores.

-The tool does not include any third-party supplied client side `.jar` files needed when connecting to an HSM.
-These `.jar` files are supplied by the HSM vendor.
-The tool does however assume that it can load these `.jar` files from the `drivers` sub-directory of the configured base directory option.
-Before running the tool you need to make sure the required HSM client side `.jar` files are in the `drivers` directory.
+The tool does not include any third-party supplied client side JAR files needed when connecting to an HSM.
+These JAR files are supplied by the HSM vendor.
+The tool does however assume that it can load these JAR files from the `drivers` sub-directory of the configured base directory option.
+Before running the tool you need to make sure the required HSM client side JAR files are in the `drivers` directory.
 This is only necessary when connecting to an HSM.

 {{< note >}}